 ZenLedger’s customer support can help you with more than just navigating our software.
 While we don’t give tax advice (you need to speak to your CPA or tax professional for that) we do know the current crypto tax laws and we have CPA partners to ensure our solution keeps your taxes accurate.
-That means we can help you save money on your taxes by providing tools to harvest a tax asset on coins when you’ve lost money, or explain the basics of how and why Crypto taxes function the way they do.
+That means we can help you save money on your taxes by providing tools to harvest a tax asset on coins when you’ve lost money or explain the basics of how and why Crypto Taxes and Accounting function the way they do.

 We are also experts at helping you get your data out of your exchanges and wallets!
-With over two dozen integrations, we know how to get your data out, formatted and easily uploaded, should you get stuck.
-We have more than 70 support articles published and chat support availability online during business hours to answer any questions you have.
+With over two dozen integrations, we know how to get your data out, formatted, and easily uploaded, should you get stuck.
+We have more than 70 support articles published and chat support available online during business hours to answer any questions you have.

 We support all of these features for every client, no matter the volume of transactions you have for a tax year.

 In case you were wondering what this would look like to do by hand, or, what ZenLedger evaluates for each transaction, in this next section we will review the legal considerations for each crypto transaction in order to calculate Bitcoin tax correctly.

 Back to Basics: How is Bitcoin Tax Calculated?